ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Simpler Kubernetes management, powered by voice and the Realtime OpenAI API.</blockquote>

 <h3>3.
-I Asked This Kubernetes Question in Every Interview — And Here’s the Catch - <a href="https://medium.com/gitconnected/i-asked-this-kubernetes-question-in-every-interview-and-heres-the-catch-6d37cc7cb7a5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Build a Multi-Tenancy Internal Developer Platform with GitOps and vCluster - <a href="https://medium.com/itnext/how-to-build-a-multi-tenancy-internal-developer-platform-with-gitops-and-vcluster-d8f43bfb9c3d" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Level Up Coding`**
+✍️ **posted by `ITNEXT`**

-<blockquote>When I interview candidates, I prefer a real-world problem that demonstrates the candidate’s practical expertise with Kubernetes to be…</blockquote>
+<blockquote>The key role of Platform Engineering teams in building a Kubernetes based Platforms.</blockquote>

 <h3>4.
-Best Kubernetes UI Tools for On-Prem Clusters: Rancher, Lens, Headlamp & More - <a href="https://medium.com/@PlanB./best-kubernetes-ui-tools-for-on-prem-clusters-rancher-lens-headlamp-more-113eb635283f" target="_blank" rel="noopener noreferrer">link</a></h3>
+Terragrunt CI/CD with run-all and Provider Caching - <a href="https://medium.com/@alex_meschede_29414/terragrunt-ci-cd-with-run-all-and-provider-caching-650773892c31" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mr.PlanB`**
+✍️ **posted by `Alexander Meschede`**

-<blockquote>Managing a Kubernetes cluster without a UI can feel like driving without a dashboard — you can do it, but it’s not exactly smooth.
-The…</blockquote>
+<blockquote>I want to share my experience with Terragrunt’s feature of Provider Caching in my run-all utilizing CI/CD Pipelines and see how it…</blockquote>

 <h3>5.
 How Infrastructure as Code tool implementations differ from imperative tools’ - <a href="https://medium.com/itnext/how-infrastructure-as-code-tool-implementations-differ-from-imperative-tools-31607c3ed37b" target="_blank" rel="noopener noreferrer">link</a></h3>